JustinLove/peppermint_planet/README.md

 A red and white striped biome type.
 Snowy white lanes run between the poles, separated by spiraling lava mountains with occasional passes.

 The biome generates metal spots near the poles and down the center of each valley.
 The distribution isn't great.
-Metal spots are controlled by the temperature slider; turn it down if you planet to apply classic or manual metal.
+Metal spots are controlled by the temperature slider; turn it down if you plan to apply classic or manual metal.

 The planet supports water (why not), but we have no control over the height field.